cam5674/CS361/README.md

  - **Stock News Microservice**: This microservice processes a list of stocks and returns links to relevant news articles for each stock.

  - **Stock Deletion Microservice**: This microservice sends a request formatted as follows: {username: nameofuser, stock: stocktobedelete}.
 It then deletes the specified stock and updates the user profile.
+ - **Stock History Microservice**:  This microservice downloads the requested stock's history from the NASDAQ and displays a table with the stock history to the user.

 WARNING: For the stocks program to work you need an api key from tiingo.
 The cred file contains my personal key.
 IF you would like to use this program, you will need to get a key from tiingo, create a module named cred and write your key in the program, like this: key = "7777777777".
 Then you can import it to this module.